Scaling a Seasonal Ecommerce Business Beyond a Sole Proprietor

 But for a company that already has warehouse infrastructure to absorb inventory swells, fulfillment systems to handle the increased workload during the holidays, and operational scale to assemble the product, a seasonal specialty business like Ginger's Breadboys has the potential for a highly profitable complementary holiday product line.

-Further, if that company has a sales team, distribution channels, and digital marketing capabilities in place, integrating and additional seasonal product line could significantly expand profit potential.
+Further, if that company has a sales team, distribution channels, and digital marketing capabilities in place, integrating an additional seasonal product line could significantly expand profit potential.

 Succession Planning

 As a sole proprietor, I've worn many hats.
-In fact I wear all the hats.
+In fact I wear all the hats - social media, SEO, accountant, fulfillment, sales, marketing, public relations . . . etc., etc., etc..
 Most small business owners do more than one thing so that isn't novel.
-But I often think what I could do with more time - if I could fully dedicate myself to each role - each aspect - of the business.
+But I often think, what could I do with more time and a longer future - if I could fully dedicate myself to each role - each aspect of the business and also had more years ahead of me than behind?

 Ginger’s Breadboys is unlikely to scale significantly without additional operational resources.
 At this stage in my life, that enormity simply isn't an option.
 Were this 25 years ago I'd view it as a grand opportunity, a challenge, and the greatest adventure.
 But now . . . not so much.

-I'm thinking more and more about where Ginger's Breadboys will go next.
-What is best for me and what is best for the business.
-Everyone wants to see the thing they've built continue on and prosper.
-And the desire is to scale with authenticity and never lose that 'thing' that made the brand in the first place.
+I'm increasingly thinking about where Ginger's Breadboys will go next.
+What will be best for me and what will be best for the business.
+Everyone wants to see the business they've built continue and prosper.
+And the desire is to scale with authenticity and never lose that 'thing' that made the brand what it is in the first place.

 Under the right ownership structure, there is a bright future for Ginger's Breadboys.
 We're setting out to find the right owner, the right partner.
 They call it succession planning.
 It's a proactive strategy.
 It's intentional.
 And it will ensure that Ginger's Breadboys continues and that I can preserve and pass on my institutional knowledge.